kingyiusuen/image-to-latex/README.md

 ## Introduction

-The problem of image-to-markup generation has been attempted by [Deng et al. (2016)](https://arxiv.org/pdf/1609.04938v1.pdf).
-They provide the raw and preprocessed versions of [im2latex-100K](http://lstm.seas.harvard.edu/latex/data/), a dataset consisting of about 100K LaTeX math equation images.
+The problem of image-to-markup generation was attempted by [Deng et al. (2016)](https://arxiv.org/pdf/1609.04938v1.pdf).
+They extracted about 100K formulas by parsing LaTeX sources of papers from the arXiv.
+They rendered the formulas using pdflatex and converted the rendered PDF files to PNG format.
+The raw and preprocessed versions of their dataset are available [online](http://lstm.seas.harvard.edu/latex/data/).
+In their model, a CNN is first used to extract image features.
+The rows of the features are then encoded using a RNN.
+Finally, the encoded features are used by an RNN decoder with an attention mechanism.
+The model has 9.48 million parameters in total.
+Recently, Transformer has overtaken RNN for many language tasks, so I thought I might give it try in this problem.

+## Methods

 Using their dataset, I trained a model that uses ResNet-18 as encoder with 2D positional encoding and a Transformer as decoder with cross-entropy loss.
 (Similar to the one described in [Singh et al. (2021)](https://arxiv.org/pdf/2103.06450.pdf), except that I used ResNet only up to block 3 to reduce computational costs, and I excluded the line number encoding as it doesn't apply to this problem.)
+The model has about 3 million parameters.

 <img src="figures/model_architecture.png" alt="Model Architecture" width="384">